 A: Due to the steep increase to the number of imported cases of COVID-19, we need to step up our protocols in terms of visitors to the school.

-We urge Parents and Guardians to limit time on campus to pick up and drop offs only.
+We urge Parents and Guardians to limit time on campus to pick up and drop-offs only.
 Even then, we would discourage any non-essential access to parents/visitors whose children are old enough to sign themselves in/out each day.

-Unfortunately, parents will no longer be able to remain in the campus, in the parent cafes, during the day, or after camp.
+Unfortunately, parents will no longer be able to remain on campus, in the parent cafes, during the day, or after camp.
 We also suggest that parents adopt the social distancing principles when waiting to collect children and not gather in groups.
 We hope this request is taken within the context of having everyone playing their part to minimize any further risk of community spread.
 We ask Parents and Guardians to share this information with your domestic helpers who may do the pick up and drop off duties.